LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/Databases.md

 A student can be enrolled in multiple courses and once a student has completed a course, their final grade and if they passed is captured in a single transcript.
-A student can have many transcripts associted with them.
+A student can have many transcripts associated with them.
 It is also safe to say that once a course is completed, the system will generate a transcript for every student that was present in the course.
 The transcript should independently store the student's information,